bolaSN1/Loaner_vehicle_request/README.md

 # Servicenow-admin_Project
-This is my PDI projects for Loaner Vehicle app ServiceNow projects.
+Loaner Vehicle and Inventory app.

-Loaner Vehicle Request and Inventory Management Project
+Loaner Vehicle Request and Inventory Management

 Business Requirements and Goals:
 Various contractors who need a loaner vehicle would like to be able to automate the process of requesting vehicles from the vehicle warehouse.
 They would like to move away from the current manual process as it has been a struggle to get what they need in a timely manner which directly affects their ability to perform their day-to-day activities.